-In certain cases, you can avoid deducting tax on capital gains earned in advance: Exemption order (FSA) If your taxable capital gains do not exceed €801 or €1,602 per year (for co-assessed spouses or civil partners), an exemption order to your credit institution is sufficient to avoid the bank's tax deduction of capital gains.
-You can also distribute the savings lump sum of € 801 or € 1,602 to several credit institutions.
-Within a credit institution, it is not permitted to limit the exemption order to individual accounts or deposits.
-Non-assessment certificate (NV certificate) If your taxable income (including capital gains) does not exceed the basic income tax allowance in the calendar year, you can apply to your local home tax office for an NV certificate.
-The NV certificate is then sent by the tax office.
-An NV certificate is only required if your taxable capital gains exceed the savings lump sum of €801 or €1,602 per year.
-Otherwise, an exemption order to your credit institution is sufficient.
-Once the NV certificate has been presented to your credit institution, it can pay off the capital gains without deducting taxes.
-When it is certified, please bear in mind that you need a copy for each credit institution where you earn capital gains.
-An NV certificate will not be issued if you are expected to be assessed for income tax or upon application.
-Therefore, you will not receive an NV certificate if you have been found to have a remaining loss deduction for you.
-The NV certificate shall be issued subject to revocation with a maximum period of three years and must end at the end of a calendar year.
+In certain cases, you can avoid the tax deduction on capital gains earned from the outset: Exemption Order (FSA) If your taxable investment income does not exceed €801 or €1,602 per year (for jointly assessed spouses or life partners), an exemption order from your bank is sufficient to avoid the bank's tax deduction of capital gains.
+You can also distribute the saver lump sum of € 801 or € 1,602 to several credit institutions.
+Within a credit institution, it is not permissible to limit the exemption order to individual accounts or custody accounts.
+Non-assessment certificate (NV certificate) If your taxable income (including capital gains) in the calendar year does not exceed the basic allowance of income tax, you can apply for an NV certificate at your competent tax office of residence.
+The NV certificate will then be sent by the tax office.
+An NV certificate is only required if your taxable investment income exceeds the saver lump sum of €801 or €1,602 per year.
+Otherwise, an exemption order from your bank is sufficient.
+After presenting the NV certificate to your bank, it can pay out the investment income without deduction of taxes.
+When it comes to the number of certificates, please keep in mind that you will need a copy for each credit institution where you generate investment income.
+An NV certificate will not be issued if you are expected to be assessed for income tax or on application.
+Therefore, you will not receive an NV certificate if a remaining loss deduction has been determined for you by the tax office.
+The NV certificate is issued subject to revocation with a maximum period of validity of three years and must end at the end of a calendar year.

 Fsa: Indication of the identification number to the credit institution (if applicable by both spouses/life partners) NV certificate: Proof of income When applying for a minor child, please attach proof that the child is entitled to dispose of the account in question.